akshithg05/notes/Typescript/3 - TypeScript for production.md

 [[2025-12-23]]

-# 4 - Classes in TypeScript — Notes
+# 2. - Classes in TypeScript

 ## Basic Classes
 TypeScript classes are very similar to JavaScript classes, but with **type annotations** for properties and constructor parameters.